Redallia/starflight_remake/docs/design/entity_specifications.md

 Alien crew exist aboard alien vessels.
 Their skill levels affect how well their ship performs in encounters (accuracy, scan resistance, communication clarity).
 The player doesn't interact with them directly, but their presence is implied by ship behavior.

 **Death**: When a crew member dies, their role becomes vacant.
 For player crew, the crew member with the next highest rating fills in until a replacement is assigned at Starport.
 Deceased player crew appear as a memorial at Starport.

-## Ship Entity
-A space-faring vessel capable of hyperspace and local space travel.
-Both player ship and alien ships share this base definition.
-Contains:
-Name
-- Ship class (determines base stats, visual representation)
-- Crew roster (for player ship; alien ships have implied crew)
-- Faction/species affiliation
-- Equipment (weapons, armor, shields, engines, special technology or artifacts)
-- Coordinate location (in hyperspace or local space context)
-- Cargo (minerals, lifeforms, artifacts, messages)
-- Fuel level (current and maximum)
-- Hull integrity (current and maximum)

-Player ship is the vessel the player commands.
-Equipment can be upgraded at Starport.
-Cargo is managed via Captain → Cargo.
-Fuel and hull are critical resources that constrain exploration.

-Alien ships are encountered in hyperspace and local space.
-They have faction affiliations that determine behavior (hostile, neutral, friendly).
-Their equipment loadout affects encounter difficulty.
-Defeated alien ships may drop cargo or debris.

 ## Celestial Entities
 Bodies that exist in space, forming the structure of star systems.